 University of Kansas 2019 State Agenda

-The Kansas Board of Regents has requested an additional $85 million in base funding for the state’s universities during the next two fiscal years, as well as $25 million in the second fiscal year for need-based financial aid.
+The Kansas Board of Regents is asking lawmakers to consider an additional $85 million in base funding for the state’s universities during the next two fiscal years, as well as $25 million in the second fiscal year for need-based financial aid.
 KU supports this request and echoes the Regents’ belief that this funding is necessary to ensure state universities can meet the needs of Kansas families and communities and drive prosperity in the state.

 State support for KU has declined $28 million since 2008 — a precipitous drop that has put upward pressure on tuition and hampered our ability to serve Kansas.
 Given this decade-long decline in funding, the Regents’ request for additional funding is crucial.
 The Regents request would restore state university funding to 2008 levels.